matheus23/irreactive.com/content/blog/functional-graphics.md

   }
 ```

 We use the short-hand `Form` to mean a graphic that has a size attached to it, because `SizedGraphic` is a mouthful in type signatures.
-The name is an hommage to [Elm's original graphics library](https://package.elm-lang.org/packages/evancz/elm-graphics/latest/Collage#Form).
+The name is an hommage to [Elm's original graphics library](https://package.elm-lang.org/packages/evancz/elm-graphics/latest/Collage#Form) (although similar, Elm's `Form`s shouldn't be confused with ours.
+They are more like our `Graphic`s).

 First of all, `Size`s are monoids!